Virtual Machine Data Recovery

 Type I and Type II Hypervisors

 The software you use to create and manage your virtual machine is called a “hypervisor”.
 Hypervisors can be classified into one of two types: Type I and Type II.
-Both types of hypervisors have their own strengths and weakenesses.
+Both types of hypervisors have their own strengths and weaknesses.

 A Type II hypervisor is installed on a system that already has an operating system.
 These can also be called “embedded” or “hosted” hypervisors.
 A Type II hypervisor like VMWare Workstation or VirtualBox lets you create and boot up your virtual machines from your computer.
 For example, let’s say you have a computer with Windows installed on it.
 This is your “host machine”.
 You use your hypervisor to create a virtual machine (or “guest machine”) with a Linux operating system.
-You first boot up your Windows host machine, and use the hypervisor software to access your guest machine.
+You first boot up your Windows host machine and then use the hypervisor software to access your guest machine.
 Type II hypervisors have one more link in the “chain” between your host machine and your guest machine than Type I hypervisors have.

 Microsoft Hyper-V Data Recovery